 - Supplies an extensive organized collection of powerful participation techniques you can use to construct meetings that attendees will love and return to over and over again.

 When I began organizing meetings in the early 1980’s, I filled my programs with expert speakers.
-It wasn’t until 1992 that I unexpectedly discovered the power of incorporating participation into the design of my events.
+It wasn’t until 1992 that I unexpectedly discovered the power of incorporating participation to create a connection-rich conference.
 It took ten years for me to realize that this fundamental change improved the experience at every kind of meeting and for every meeting audience with whom I worked.
 My book includes everything I currently know about making this improvement possible for you.